stratworld/strat/docsSrc/markdown/Guides/Hello World.md

 # The Basics

-Lit is all about "events", "functions", and "services".
+Strat is all about "events", "functions", and "services".
 Its sole purpose is to describe what events and functions exist in your system and how those events are handled by those functions.

 An "event" is a single piece of serialized data that is passed into your system.
-Events come from "sources", and in this example we're including "Http", which is the event source for http requests provided by lit's standard library.
-Including Http tells lit that the HelloWorld service accepts http events, or in more familiar terms, that the HelloWorld service is a web server.
+Events come from "sources", and in this example we're including "Http", which is the event source for http requests provided by Strat's standard library.
+Including Http tells Strat that the HelloWorld service accepts http events, or in more familiar terms, that the HelloWorld service is a web server.

 A "function" is a single computational unit within your system, and it represents the actual infrastructure that gets deployed.
 Functions accept events and execute code, and "services" are groupings of functions that control access to these infrastructure components.

-The first step is to run lit build, which creates a .sys file, which is a deployable bundle of the entire system.
-Sys files can be moved from computer to computer and contain version and other metadata about your system that make them ideal CI/CD artifacts.
-Then, we deploy that .sys file to your local computer.
-We could also deploy that same .sys file to the AWS substrate, but we'll keep things simple for now.
+The first step is to run stratc on , which creates a .saf file, which is a deployable bundle of the entire system.
+Saf files can be moved from computer to computer and contain version and other metadata about your system that make them ideal CI/CD artifacts.
+Then, we deploy that .saf file to your local computer.
+We could also deploy that same .saf file to the AWS substrate, but we'll keep things simple for now.

 ## Line by line breakdown
 ```
 service HelloWorld {
 ```
 Here we declare a service HelloWorld.
 All functions must reside within a service.
 Outside of providing grouping for functions, services also control roles and permissions within your system.
-Access control in Lit systems behaves like scope in a language like Java.
+Access control in Strat systems behaves like scope in a language like Java.

 ###
 ```
 include "Http"
 ```
-Including Http lets us receive Http events and tells lit this is a web server.
+Including Http lets us receive Http events and tells Strat this is a web server.
 You may notice that the include is within the service definition while most other languages put includes and imports at the top of the file.
-In Lit you place includes within services to show that including Http modifies the HelloWorld service and shows includes play by the same scope and access control rules as functions.
-[Http](https://lit.build/Sources/Http) is a standard event source and part of the lit standard library.
+In Strat you place includes within services to show that including Http modifies the HelloWorld service and shows includes play by the same scope and access control rules as functions.
+[Http](https://lit.build/Sources/Http) is a standard event source and part of the Strat standard library.

 ###
 ```